KhronosGroup/Vulkan-Profiles/library/TUTORIAL.md

 * `pCreateInfo` is a pointer to the `VkDeviceCreateInfo` structure specifying the usual Vulkan device creation info.
 * `flags` is a bitmask of `VpDeviceCreateFlagBits` indicating the behavior of the instance.
 * `enabledFullProfileCount` an integer related to the number of profiles to enable listed in `pEnabledFullProfiles`.
 * `pEnabledFullProfiles` is a pointer to an array of `VpProfileProperties` structure specifying the profiles to enable.
-If not profiles is enabled, the value is nullptr.
+If not profiles is enabled, the value is `NULL`.
 * `enabledProfileBlockCount` an integer related to the number of profile capabilities blocks to enable listed in `pEnabledProfileBlocks`.
 * `pEnabledProfileBlocks` is a pointer to an array of `VpBlockProperties` structure specifying the profiles capabilities blocks to enable.
-If not capabilities block is enabled, the value is nullptr.
+If not capabilities block is enabled, the value is `NULL`.

 The `VpDeviceCreateFlagBits` enumeration is defined as follows: